peterdwdawe/fortis-prompt/README.md

   - [ ] Clean up unused functions
   - [ ] Merge common client/server functions
   - [ ] Abstract into interfaces as much as possible, reduce references to concrete classes
-  - [ ] Improve configs - maybe just create a basic JSON/XML file for all settings?
-If I have time, an editor window in Unity would be great
   - [ ] Refactor to use composition as much as possible vs inheritence
   - [ ] Sort functions, properties, events, etc. consistently across classes to improve readability
+  - [ ] Add/Improve Comments

 - Features
   - [ ] Expand on unit tests
   - [ ] Player collision, if time permits
   - [ ] Bots, if time permits
+  - [ ] Improve configs
+    - [ ] If I have time, an editor window in Unity would be great
+    - [ ] Maybe store configs on server side only, and send them over to client when connecting to ensure sync?